 What are the dangers of public Wi-Fi?

 Public Wi-Fi networks are not as safe as your home Wi-Fi.
-Which isn’t a great quality to have, considering that everyone can connect to them.
-Hackers included.
-Bad actors often join such networks with malicious intent, and there are multiple ways in which they can harm you.
+This is less than ideal, considering everyone is constantly connecting to them — hackers included.
+Bad actors often join such unsecured Wi-Fi networks with malicious intent, and there are multiple ways in which they can harm you.

 Malware infections

-Hackers can install malware straight onto the public Wi-Fi connection, which then spreads to the connected devices.
+Hackers can install malware straight onto a public Wi-Fi hotspot, which then spreads to connected devices.
 This is made possible because of software vulnerabilities.
 It can also spread through malicious ads or pop-ups, which install malware once clicked.

-Most likely, you won’t even know about the malware being there.
-In the meantime, the hacker collects sensitive data, accesses your files, or renders your device unusable.
+Most likely, you won’t even notice the malicious software.
+In the meantime, the hacker could collect sensitive data, access your files, or render your device unusable.

-Man-In-The-Middle (MITM) attacks are quite common within free Wi-Fi hotspots.
-Normally, your traffic travels from your device to the website you’re visiting.
-A hacker steps in the middle of this connection, hence the name.
+Man-in-the-Middle (MITM) attacks are fairly easy to pull off with free Wi-Fi hotspots.
+Normally, your data travels from your device to the website you’re visiting via the Wi-Fi router (and the rest of the internet infrastructure).
+A hacker steps in the middle of this connection by compromising the router, hence the name.
 When this happens, everything you do online is served on a platter to whoever is intercepting the connection.

 Once again, you would remain completely unaware, all while the hacker steals your passwords and information.
 The results of such attacks may vary from simple snooping to theft of your banking details or credit card information.